This article discusses the pools at Disney’s Grand Floridian Resort.

 The villas are located in a separate building and are the closest to the Polynesian, which sits next door.

-Pool hours for the Grand Floridian’s feature pool usually run between 9:00 a.m. and 8:00 p.m.
+Pool hours for the Grand Floridian’s feature pool usually run between 10:00 a.m. and 8:00 p.m.
 However, these hours vary based on the season.
-For instance, you might visit at a time where the pool is open from 8:00 a.m. until 10:00 p.m.
+For instance, you might visit when the pool is open from 8:00 a.m. until 10:00 p.m.

 Here are a few pictures of the Grand Floridian’s Beach Pool.
-As you can see, it has a nice zero-entry area on the shallow end.
+As you can see, it has a nice zero-entry area on one end.

 Additionally, there is a grotto of sorts with a waterfall feature.
-Toward the back end of the pool, you’ll find a walkway over a bridge.
+You’ll find a walkway over a bridge toward the back of the pool.

 Below is a view of the pool from the bridge.

-We mobile ordered from Gasparilla Island Grill on a recent visit and brought it back to the pool.
+On a recent visit, we mobile ordered from Gasparilla Island Grill and brought it back to the pool.
 They tend to have a few more options than the pool bar.
-Additionally, the resort has several other options for dining.

-There’s a fire pit where they roast marshmallows from time to time in the evenings.
+There’s also a fire pit where they roast marshmallows in the evenings.

 The white sand beach area at Grand Floridian provides scenic views of the Seven Seas Lagoon, and the Polynesian Resort sits in the distance.

-You can adjust the cover on these loungers to provide less shade if you like.
+You can adjust the cover on these loungers to provide shade if you like.

 There are usually plenty available.